 The landlord is only allowed to increase the rent for the tenants in the building if he receives an Order of Eligibility and sends each rent-controlled tenant an RN-26 form.
-The rent the tenant actually pays, which is called the Maximum Collectible Rent or MCR, is increased by 7.5% per year until it reaches the MBR.
-The Order of Eligibility is mailed by the DHCR to the landlord and all the rent-controlled tenants in the building -- it merely gives the landlord permission to raise the MCR, and allows for the increase of the MBR.
+The rent will now increase will now be an average of the last 5 Rent Guidelines Board 1-year rent increases or 7.5%, whichever is less.
+Landlords will still need to apply for an increase.
+The Order of Eligibility is mailed by the DHCR to the landlord and all the rent-controlled tenants in the building — it merely gives the landlord permission to raise the MCR, and allows for the increase of the MBR.
 The Orders usually go out in the early part of the first year of the cycle.
-(For some tenants, the Order will come much later -- that means that the building had violations or that the landlord's filing was somehow defective.
-Once the Order is received, the landlord must mail out the RN-26 forms to each rent-controlled tenant for the 7.5% in the MCR within 60 days.
+(For some tenants, the Order will come much later — that means that the building had violations or that the landlord’s filing was somehow defective.
+Once the Order is received, the landlord must mail out the RN-26 forms to each rent-controlled tenant for the MCR within 60 days.
 If the RN-26 is mailed after the 60 days, the increase is prospective only.
 If mailed on time, the MCR increase is effective on January 1 of the first year of the cycle (or whatever effective date is written on the order).
 The RN-26 form will show the previous Maximum Base Rent, the increase, and the Maximum Collectible Rent with the new increase.
 It will also show any recent Major Capital Improvement rent increases.
 Once the landlord has mailed out the RN-26 forms, the new rent bills will follow.

 Some landlords choose not to participate in the MBR system.
 And some landlords have so many violations, they are not eligible for MBR increases.
 For tenants in these buildings, the landlord is not permitted to collect any increase.
 (See below for more information.)